Rava Uttapam (Sooji Uttapam)

-4. Meanwhile chop the veggies like onions, chilies, tomatoes, bell pepper.
+4. Meanwhile chop the veggies like onions, green chilies, tomatoes, bell pepper.
 You can also use grated carrot & coriander leaves.

 5. Add 4 tbsp yogurt (¼ cup).

 6. Next add salt as needed.

 8. The batter should be neither thin or too thick, but must be of spreading consistency.
 Check the consistency first and then add 1 to 2 tbsp more water if required.

 9. Grease or season your tawa well with few drops of oil.
 Rub with a sliced onion or kitchen tissue.
 I season my cast iron pan after every wash and wipe off the excess oil before storing it.
 I heat it and grease it again before use.